 You can read more about Job Queue Entries in the NAV documentation, but in a nutshell, this screen allows you to specify what days and how often to go fetch these rate and update your exchange rates.

 Simple as that – you’re now on your way to always have the most up-to-date Bank of Canada rates for your NAV/Business Central currencies!
 Again, the same methodology above will apply to whatever currency exchange rate service or feed you’d like to connect to, with some variations on the theme to handle that service’s specific data nuance.

 Questions or Comments?

-Feel free to reach out to me if you have any additional questions or comments about connecting Dynamics NAV 2017 or Dynamics 365 for Financials to Currency Exchange Rate Services.
+Feel free to reach out to me if you have any additional questions or comments about connecting Dynamics NAV 2017 or Business Central to Currency Exchange Rate Services.
 Or, leave a comment below.

 You can also check out Month End Close blog series for more information:

 - Mastering the Month End Close Process with NAV: The General Ledger

 - Mastering the Month End Close Process with NAV: Accounts Payable and Receivable

 - Mastering the Month End Close Process with NAV: Bank Reconciliation & Foreign Exchange

 - Mastering the Month End Close Process with NAV: Fixed Assets and Inventory